lenewsad/IntuneEDU/IntuneEDU/overview/overview-intune-education.md

 ---
 # required metadata

-title: What is Intune for Education  | Intune for Education
+title: What is Intune for Education  | Intune for Education | Microsoft Docs
 description:
 keywords:
 author: NathBarn